All Products

 5. Console displays the data.

-A failure at any stage prevents data from appearing.
-Start with network connectivity, then check ingestion settings, storage, and protocol-specific errors.
+A failure at any stage blocks data.
+Start with network connectivity, then check ingestion, storage, and protocol-specific errors.

 Check network connectivity

-1. Identify whether your code uses a private endpoint or a public endpoint.
-Private endpoints must belong to the same virtual private cloud (VPC) as the server that reports data.
+1. Identify whether your code uses a private or public endpoint.
+Private endpoints must be in the same VPC as the reporting server.
 Cross-region reporting is not supported.

 2. From the reporting environment, run curl or telnet to verify that the endpoint and port are reachable.
-Example for a gRPC endpoint in the China (Hangzhou) region: If the connection fails, check your Elastic Compute Service (ECS) security group settings.
-For more information, see Prepare for using Managed Service for OpenTelemetry and Security group overview.
+Example for a gRPC endpoint in the China (Hangzhou) region: If the connection fails, check your ECS security group settings.
+Prepare for using Managed Service for OpenTelemetry and Security group overview cover common configurations.

 • Success: The terminal displays a Connected message.
 Successful telnet connection